ariieh/rejection/README.md

 ````
 { 'rejection':
   'title': "asked some dude for $5",
-  'description': "this was the really cool thing i did",
+  'body': "this was the really cool thing i did",
   'likes': 15,
   'comments':
     [